craftingcity/The-Known-World/Game Notes/A Grand Notepad.md

 make it clear that it is hard to stay alive down here

 show how hard it is for other people to stay alive down here - our heroes are struggling less

+"Bones on the floor.
+An echoing drip that gets louder and quieter for hours on end as you travel.
+Your feet are tired.
+You've been walking for hours.
+Another crunch.
+Bones on the floor."